typesense/showcase-recipe-search/README.md

 ln -s .env.development .env

-BATCH_SIZE=1000 yarn run indexer:transformDataset # This will output a JSONL file yarn run indexer:importToTypesense # This will import the JSONL file into Typsense
+BATCH_SIZE=1000 yarn run indexer:transformDataset # This will output a JSONL file yarn run indexer:importToTypesense # This will import the JSONL file into Typesense

 yarn start
 ```